Xexer/abap-adt-functions/README.md

 # ABAP Development Tools Functions

 ABAP Cloud Support for ADT link generation.
-Actual the API is missing to generate links zu ADT objects.
+Actual the API is missing to generate links for ADT objects.